-Infrastructure is the single biggest item of council spending across the Kāpiti district with six key activities.
+Infrastructure is the single biggest item of Council spending with six key activities.
 Outlined below are the changes from year two of the Long Term Plan 2018-38 and the focus areas for each activity in 2019/20.
-All other work programmes remain as described in pages 27-62 of the long term plan.
+All other work programmes remain as described in pages 27-62 of the Long Term Plan.